lightningdevkit/lightningdevkit.org/docs/probing.md

 #### Updating Our Scorer

 LDK leverages an event-driven architecture, allowing for asynchronous result notification.
 Therefore, to update our scorer over time, we'll want to inform our application that it should be on the lookout for payment or probing-related events, as these are what indicate to our node that a given route has succeeded or failed.
 The specific events that we should be watching for and handling are ```Event::PaymentPathFailed```, ```Event::PaymentPathSuccessful```, ```Event::ProbeSuccessful```, and ```Event::ProbeFailed```.
 There are many other event types.
-For extensive documentation of LDK events, please see [here](https://docs.rs/lightning/latest/lightning/events/enum.Event.html).
+For extensive documentation of LDK events, please see the [documentation](https://docs.rs/lightning/latest/lightning/events/enum.Event.html).

-To handle the above events and other tasks that either can or should run in the background, LDK provides the ```process_events_async``` function within the ```lightning-background-processor``` crate.
+To handle the above events and other tasks that either can or should run in the background, LDK provides the [```process_events_async```](https://docs.rs/lightning-background-processor/latest/lightning_background_processor/fn.process_events_async.html) function within the ```lightning-background-processor``` crate.
 When instantiated, this starts an asynchronous process of handling lightning network node operations, such as maintaining our node's view of the network graph, updating the scorer, and more.

 To instantiate the background processor, you need to pass in the required components, handlers, and configuration parameters.
 It's worth noting that one of the handlers that is passed into this function is our own application's event handler.
 When the background processor picks up a new event, it will first intercept the event and, if applicable, handle it itself (ex: update and persist the scorer) before passing it on to the user's event handler.